Mohasalyan/nurse-my/README.md

 ## 📋 Overview

 **Nurse-My** is a comprehensive healthcare management system designed to assist nurses and healthcare professionals in managing patient care efficiently.
-It includes tools for patient monitoring, test tracking, medication schedules, emergency protocols, and secure data handling.
+Built with React and Firebase, it provides a modern, secure, and user-friendly interface for healthcare management tasks including patient monitoring, medical testing, medication tracking, and emergency response protocols.

 ---